- Graduate Programs

 Mission of the MPA Program

-Inspired by the Jesuit educational mission and its conviction that creation is good and human beings participate in its ongoing development toward a place where all can achieve their full potential, the Masters in Public Administration at Saint Louis University prepares students for public service who are ethically grounded, technically competent, and empathetic to the culturally diverse needs of all community members.
+Inspired by the Jesuit educational mission and its conviction that creation is good and human beings participate in its ongoing development toward a place where all can achieve their full potential, the Master of Public Administration at Saint Louis University prepares students for public service who are ethically grounded, technically competent, and empathetic to the culturally diverse needs of all community members.
 Reflecting the values and mission statement of its home department, Political Science, the MPA degree also educates students to assess the root causes of political phenomena, developing the skill of thinking globally while acting locally.

 (Adopted in October 2013)